-Over the past decades, CSER has become a significant issue in developing countries following the increasing effects of corporate activities on social and environmental sustainability.
+Over a decade, Corporate Social and Environmental Reporting (CSER) has become a significant issue in developing countries following the increasing effects of corporate activities on social and environmental sustainability.
 To retain public confidence and expectations and to boost global competitiveness, many firms have increased their communication with internal and external stakeholder groups through the disclosure of social and environmental effects of their business actions in the annual reports [1, 2].